Promissory Notes – Definition, Types, Elements, and Points to Remember

 • Default terms

-The note must mention the applicable terms clearly if the borrower fails to carry out the loan repayment by the stated time.
+The note must clearly outline the applicable terms if the borrower defaults on loan repayment by the stated time.

 • Terms of repayment

-The note must clearly state the terms and conditions on the basis of which the loan repayment must be done.
+The note must clearly state the terms and conditions governing the loan repayment.

 • Signature